Nuovalo/website/index.md

   - image_path: /assets/images/nuovalo-modern-tontine-p2p-advantage-flexibility.png
     title: "Modern longevity risk sharing" #"Fully funded lifetime income at low cost"
     excerpt:
-          "Modern Tontines provide better returns and can be designed flexibly with customizable payout options and individualized asset allocation.
+          "Modern Tontines (or collective longevity risk-sharing pools or whatever one wishes to call them) provide better returns and can be designed flexibly with customizable payout options and individualized asset allocation.
 They are always fully funded (and thus truly sustainable) and have low capital requirements since they assure lifetime income without the use of third-party insurance, making them a limited-risk undertaking to the provider.

           >“As it turns out, everything we need to know about building a perfect retirement product we learned in kindergarten. **Life is better when you share**.” — [Michael Finke](https://www.thinkadvisor.com/2015/07/02/milevskys-bold-plan-to-reinvent-retirement-income/)
           "
     url: "/modern-tontines/"
     btn_class: "btn--primary"
-    btn_label: "Modern Tontines"
+    btn_label: "Modern Tontine Finance"

 feature_row_team: